davelab6/type-notes/2019-05-25_fontstand.md

 Thanks again for organizing another great conference!

-## Veronika Burian: It's not all rosy...
+## Veronika Burian / TypeTogether / It’s not all rosy…

 I wanted to share the economic, technical and design challenges that we face today.
 I have no claims to answers, but I want to raise some questions.